Aim of this guidance

 Often, it’s easy to make assumptions about what was involved.
 Consider these examples:

-Two main factors to consider when recruiting to a particular role
+Two elements to consider when recruiting

 When to assess